KrishArul26/Smart-Way-Gate-Monitoring-System-for-Supermarket-Due-to-the-Covid-19-Period-using-AI--Live-Streaming/README.md

 <h4 align="left">Introduction

-Due to covid-19  restriction nowadays peoples have to carry basket as well as they have to wear a mask then only then can enter the inside the supermarket also, this restriction makes sure by the secrurity.
-So, If we make this process automated way then It will be easy.
-So, I built a system that will generate an alert in terms of sound and text.
-Also, it will show the confidence value of the prediction in a live stream.
-So, If this project integrated with the door opening system then we can control the peoples' automated way to this Covid-19 time..</h4>
+Due to the COVID-19 restriction nowadays people have to carry baskets to enter the supermarket and they have to wear a mask so that they can enter the supermarket, this restriction is ensured by security.
+So, to make this process easier, I created a system where, first, it would find a man, and then it would find the mask and the basket.
+Also, this system will generate a warning based on sound and text if people do not carry a basket or without wearing a mask.
+Also, it will show the reliability value of the prediction in a live stream.
+So, if this project is integrated with the door opening system, we can control the automatic route of people for this Covid-19 time...</h4>

 <p align="center">
   <img width="500" src="https://user-images.githubusercontent.com/74568334/123372102-46314c00-d583-11eb-9a6b-efc32d431d92.jpg">